-Depending on the JVM in use, the properties http:proxyPassword, and their http:proxyPassword, and their https://
+Depending on the JVM in use, the properties http.proxyUser, http.proxyPassword, and their https. equivalents may enable the use of proxy servers that require authentication.

 Setting these properties may have unintended effects.
 Use with care.

 Chapter 19.
 Ticketing

 The ticketing integration allows OpenNMS Horizon to create trouble tickets in external systems.
 Tickets can be created and updated in response to new and/or resolved alarms.